photoprism/photoprism-docs/docs/sponsorship.md

 # Make a difference

-Our ongoing progress encourages us to continue working towards a public release that can be used by everyone.
+Our ongoing progress encourages us to continue working towards a stable release that can be used by everyone.

 Sponsoring can provide a sustainable way to cover our cost of living during that time.
 Ideally it also enables us to offer perks for contributions and explore new ways of organizing product development.